 More than 30 local and regional bands are lined up, said Wang, who has asked all performers to confirm arrangements directly with Eastover.

 She explained that she delayed giving the official green light for the festival until Wednesday because "since we just took it over, I wanted to make sure we had the stage, the backline.
 I didn't want to confirm until all these things are set."
+According to Wang, all the details were "98 percent set" with several final details to be completed by the end of the day.

 As for Sayers' role, Wang described the promoter who came up with the idea as "a very honest, hard-working guy and he continues to help, but now we are taking over all of the operations, everything."